 Students interested in becoming an occupational therapist should be prepared for a curriculum heavy in math and science.
 Students will learn how to assess and record patients? activities and progress, demonstrate certain exercises and equipment, and help patients and their families better understand their disabilities.
 In order to enter the profession, students must have a graduate degree, and they must be licensed by their state before they can practice.
 Certification is also available, although not mandatory.
 However if you?re interested, there are four specialization areas that the American Occupational Therapy Association (AOTA) offers certifications for: pediatrics, geriatrics, mental health, and physical rehabilitation.
 OTs should consider joining AOTA because membership includes subscriptions, quality continuing education, professional and career resources, and discounts for its more than 40,000 members.Click Here to See the Best Colleges in the US

-Loma Linda University offers 2 Occupational Therapy/Therapist degree programs.
-It's a small, private not-for-profit, four-year university in a large suburb.
-In 2020, 55 Occupational Therapy/Therapist students graduated with students earning 54 Master's degrees, and 1 Doctoral degree.
+University of Alabama at Birmingham offers 3 Occupational Therapy/Therapist degree programs.
+It's a very large, public, four-year university in a midsize city.
+In 2022, 76 Occupational Therapy/Therapist students graduated with students earning 60 Master's degrees, and 16 Doctoral degrees.

 The educational path to becoming a licensed occupational therapist starts with suitable undergraduate coursework to lay the proper foundation.
 This generally involves completing a bachelor’s with a major in health sciences, sometimes with a concentration in pre-occupational therapy.

 There are also community college pre-occupational therapy associate programs that prepare students for transfer to four-year institutions.
 In some cases, after obtaining an associate degree, students may apply for occupational therapy aide or assistant jobs to gain hands-on experience before pressing on with their bachelor’s or Master of Occupational Therapy.